 Be yourself, everyone else is already taken. – Oscar Wilde

 Does it seem preposterous to you that you could be famous?
 It shouldn’t.
-Because fame sells art, even slight celebrity can make your life as an artist more fun and more profitable.
+Because fame sells art, even a small hint of celebrity will make your life as an artist more fun and more profitable.
 And, no you don’t have to sell your soul to make it happen, happily.

 Art is an interesting topic.
 It comes with an air of mystique you can use to boost your business.